 The Voluntary Agreement prescribes third-party verification testing of randomly selected set-top boxes from each service provider signatory in each reported category.
-This testing verification resumed in 2022 after a two-year pause due to the COVID-19 pandemic, though due to ongoing limitations on travel and lab access, testing was limited to models that had not been independently tested in previous years.
+This testing verification resumed for the 2021 reporting year after a two-year pause due to the COVID-19 pandemic, though due to ongoing limitations on travel and lab access, testing was limited to models that had not been independently tested in previous years.
+For the 2022 reporting year, full verification testing resumed as prescribed by the Voluntary Agreement.
 The verification testing successfully confirmed that the energy use of each of the tested models is consistent with the levels reported by the signatories.
 The signatories' performance in meeting their procurement commitments was also validated through D+R's review of procurement data of all signatories and D+R's successful detailed audit of one randomly selected party's records.

-In 2021, the signatories unanimously amended the Voluntary Agreement and extended its term for an additional four years through 2025 with new, more rigorous Tier 4 energy levels that will become applicable to the 90% procurement commitment in 2023.
+In 2021, the signatories unanimously amended the Voluntary Agreement and extended its term for an additional four years through 2025 with new, more rigorous Tier 4 energy levels applicable to the 90% procurement commitment that went into effect January 1, 2023.
+The first report for the Tier 4 commitments will be published in 2024.
 The signatories have estimated that by the end of the extended term of the agreement, the total energy used by set-top boxes in the United States will be only one-third of the energy used by set-top boxes in 2012 when the agreement was initially signed.
-Approximately 86% of that reduction objective has been achieved as of the end of 2021.
+Approximately 95% of that reduction objective has been achieved as of the end of 2022.
 The Independent Administrator will continue to monitor these developments and publish these annual reports through the 2025 report, to be issued in 2026.